OpenJML/openjml.github.io/tutorial/RACCompilation.md

 ## Execution

 The RAC-compiled Java program can then be executed in two ways: either using `openjml-java` or the standard installed `java`.
+If you are using `openjml-java` you do not need to have an installatino of Java itself.

 ### openjml-java

-`openjml-java` is a build of `java` produced iand installed along with `openjml`.
+`openjml-java` is a build of `java` produced and installed along with `openjml`.
 It functions like `java` except that it includes the runtime libraries needed for RAC.
 So to run the program compiled above one just executes

 `openjml-java -cp .
 T_Rac1`